-Pedal traction was a bit of a mixed bag for the Rock Razor that was highly conditions dependent.
-Climbing in what we describe as loose-over-firm was not the tire's strong suit and the small center tread of this tire made it easy to spin-out when putting lots of force through the pedals such as during a steep climb.
-This was especially evident with hard efforts out of the saddle.
+Pedal traction was a bit of a mixed bag for the Rock Razor as it is highly condition dependent.
+Climbing in what we describe as loose-over-hard is not the tire's strong suit and the small center tread of this tire make it easy to spin-out when putting lots of force through the pedals such as during a steep climb.
+This is especially evident with hard efforts out of the saddle.
 Granted, spinning the rear tire using a standing climbing position is nothing unusual, and grip certainly increased when seated.
 However, sometimes standing is just necessary on super steep ascents and when it hasn't rained in quite some time, you may feel a bit of slippage instead of grippage.
 Expect the same from the Specialized Slaughter and to a lesser degree, with the WTB Trail Boss.
 Aside from durability issues, the Continental Trail King is a billygoat.

 The low-profile center tread was challenged by loose, gravely terrain.
 Riders must pay closer attention to proper weight distribution and seated climbing is often most effective with semi-slick tires.

 Extremely dry and sandy conditions allow the shoulder lugs to sink deep enough to provide sufficient traction.
-Basically, anytime those big side knobs are engaged, you're psyched!
+Basically, anytime those big side knobs are engaged it has good traction.
 The first few pedal strokes after coming around a corner when the bike still has a bit of a lean to it are impressive.

 Small tread = big grip.
 The Rock Razor cuts a smooth line up technical rocky climbs.

-It almost goes without saying that anytime you get this tire on rock, it shreds!
+It almost goes without saying that anytime you get this tire on rock it has good traction.
 The small center tread is especially adept at taking rocks straight on and squeezing every last ounce of traction from them.
 Even if taken at an angle, the side knobs conform to the face of rocks rather than fold or slip.

-Like most of the semi-slick rear tires we selected for this review, braking performance probably won't be overly impressive to those riders used to running bigger knobs in the rear.
+Like the other semi-slick rear tires we selected for this review, braking performance probably won't seem overly impressive to those riders used to running bigger knobs in the rear.
 Alternating row height on the small crown tread knobs are used in the same way as on a dirt bike tire tread.
 This gives a little more bite that is especially noticeable when braking on very firm riding surfaces.
 By contrast, when testing in the deep loose pumice at Mammoth Mountain, we felt the monstrous side knobs probably aided in braking to a greater degree than the crown tread.
 Quite often at Mammoth our tires were nearly sunken to the rims in this unusual substrate and nothing short of big knobs could slow our descent with much efficacy.
-For this type of riding, the Michelin Wild Grip'r is well suited.
+For this type of riding, the Michelin Wild Grip'r, WTB Convict, and Maxxis Assegai are well suited.

-With that said, hop on our lead tester's bike for a run and you'll see why he couldn't have cared less about not stopping on a dime.
-His rear brake lever (mounted for left-handed actuation, supposedly because he's Australian, but really it's just so nobody else can borrow his bike) practically squeezes to the bar.
 The Rock Razor needs a confident and precise pilot and it certainly benefits from being paired with an aggressive front tire like the Schwalbe Hans Dampf to increase overall braking traction.
-If you have balls just as big but cant feel them through your shallow pockets, check out the cheaper Specialized Slaughter Grid.
 Less experienced or more cautious riders may feel a lack of braking control with this tire.

 The Schwalbe Rock Razor measured out just a tad wider than its stated 2.35" width.